jarun/imgp/README.md

 - resize by percentage or resolution
 - brute force to a resolution
 - optimize images to save more space
-- optionally convert PNG to JPEG
+- convert PNG to JPEG
-- option to erase exif metadata
+- erase exif metadata
 - force only larger to smaller resize
-- option to operate recusively
+- process directories recursively
 - overwrite source image option
 - minimal dependencies